damodarh/devops-training/2_jenkins_setup.md

          http://PUBLIC-IP:8080

-      Here, PUBLIC-IP is your VM Public IP address
+      Here, PUBLIC-IP is your VM External IP address

 7. Get Jenkins admin password from below file and do the login